Pemphigus vulgaris (PV) is an autoimmune disorder of the skin. It involves blistering and sores (erosions) of the skin and mucous membranes.

 The skin separates easily when the surface of unaffected skin is rubbed sideways with a cotton swab or finger.
 This is called a positive Nikolsky sign.

-A skin biopsy is often done to confirm the diagnosis.
+A skin biopsy and blood tests are often done to confirm the diagnosis.

 Severe cases of pemphigus may need wound management, similar to the treatment for severe burns.
 People with PV may need to stay in a hospital and receive care in a burn unit or intensive care unit.